Pianomello/Bike_Sale_Analysis/README.md

 distance affects the likelihood of buying a bike.
 For clarity, labels like “10+ Miles” were renamed to “More than 10 Miles”.

- **3**.
-Age Group vs Purchase – Assessed the influence of age brackets on buying behavior.
+3. Age Group vs Purchase – Assessed the influence of age brackets on buying behavior.

 - **Dashboard Creation:** Designed an interactive dashboard using Pivot Tables and Slicers to filter results by Marital Status, Region, Occupation, and Education Level.
-The dashboard allows users to instantly view dynamic changes in charts and summaries based on selected filters
+The dashboard allows users to instantly view dynamic changes in charts and summaries based on selected filters.

+## Technologies Used

+- **Software:** 'Microsoft Excel'
+- **Techniques:**
+       - 'Pivot Tables'